-We currently have a state wide team that is collecting people's personal stories related to climate change impacts.
+We had a state wide team that collected people's personal stories related to climate change impacts.
 See our story collection here!

 Climate Wisconsin Series - Wisconsin Public Television